Getting Started

 It's wise to just make up and excuse and stop talking to doctors in denial, but know that narcissists (and all quacks are narcissists, and most doctors are narcs but not all).
 Narcissists / quacks and crooks are typically very good actors and fakers of compassion, so be careful.

-10 step method to fix and avoid most problems, report side effects and protect yourself and your records,
+Use the 10 step method to fix and avoid most problems, report side effects and protect yourself and your records,

 and find a real first rate doctor or nurse practitioner for starters.